brandtolsen/pet-like-plant-arduino/README.md

 ![demo](demo.gif)

 ## Credits
-This project was done during a specialization course in Designing Interactions at the IT University in Copenhagen (2019) in collaboration with Asbjørn Mejlvang, Gerd Geleff Nielsen and Simon Skjoldmose Hansen.
+This project was done during a specialization course in Designing Interactions at the IT University of Copenhagen (2019) in collaboration with Asbjørn Mejlvang, Gerd Geleff Nielsen and Simon Skjoldmose Hansen.